-ANGELUS ROSE, the sequel to LOST ANGELS, will finally be out from Automatism Press in 2019.
+ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019.
 Stay tuned for details.

-Now Available in Book or eBook:
+Short Work now Available in Book or eBook:

-I published 3 collections of previously published Alondra stories as ebooks in 2018.
+I published 3 short collections of previously published Alondra stories as ebooks in 2018.
 You can check them out on Amazon:

 - Alondra’s Experiments: https://amzn.to/2KUtPPK